 What to do if the Wi-Fi connection on my Galaxy phone is too slow?

 Slow connections can be very annoying.
-None of us enjoy a Wi-Fi connection that makes us wait too long when it comes to opening the websites or watching a video.
-Many providers blame it on the peak hours when numerous people are connecting to Wi-Fi at the same time.
-This is caused by Wi-Fi channels where most of the users are on the same Wi-Fi channel at the same time.
+None of us enjoy a Wi-Fi connection that makes us wait too long to open the websites or watch a video.
+Many providers blame it on the peak hours when numerous people connect to Wi-Fi at the same time.
+It is caused by Wi-Fi channels where most of the users are on the same Wi-Fi channel simultaneously.

-An easy way to resolve a problem like this is by using Wi-Fi Analyzer app.
-It is available on the Google Play Store and downloading and installing the app is relatively easy.
+An easy way to resolve a problem like this is by using the Wi-Fi Analyzer app.
+It is available on the Google Play Store, and downloading and installing the app is relatively easy.
 It will analyze the network and will help you check which channel will be best for you.

 - View solution 18 ,17 , 16 and 13

 - Press and hold the reset button for 10 seconds.
-For some modems, you’ll need to use a needle and insert inside a little hold.
+For some modems, you’ll need to use a needle and insert inside a bit of hold.

 - Unplug the modem from the outlet and wait for at least 5 mins.

-If you are trying to connect to the modem from a remote location or behind discrete walls, it will not work.
+It will not work if you are trying to connect to the modem from a remote location or behind discrete walls.
 Note that it is all about radio waves that travel in a uniform/ straight path.
 If two or more walls are blocking you, then that can cause interference with your waves.

 Another slow Wi-Fi Workaround